paultrigcode/DRO-Home-Task/Readme.md

 ## Test
-To run test run the command below in the directory where manage.py is
+To run test, run the command below in the directory where manage.py is
 ```
 python manage.py test
 ```